mlibrary/about-ebc/src/content/invest.md

 * Because some monographs in the collection remain restricted access, royalties must be paid on those titles.
 * The rest of the money goes back into the program for editing, production, design work, and marketing.

-We share a thorough breakdown of how the money was spent with our Library Partner Group.
+We share a regular breakdown of how the money was spent with our Library Partner Group.

 <h2 id="purchase">How to Purchase</h2>